Ellis Island in 1905

 Mulberry Street – Little Italy in New York early 1900

-In New York in 1920 lived 800,000 Italians, spread from Manhattan, Brooklyn, Richmond and Queens.
-There were also substantial settlements in Boston and Philadelphia (these were ports of call on the Atlantic), in Chicago, in New Orleans and at San Francisco.
-The preferred areas continue to be the states in the north east and the cities along railway lines or close to the mining industries where work was available close by.
+In New York in 1920 lived 800,000 Italians, spread across Manhattan, Brooklyn, Richmond and Queens.
+There were also substantial settlements in Boston and Philadelphia (ports of call on the Atlantic crossing), in Chicago, in New Orleans and at San Francisco.
+The preferred areas continued to be the states in the north east and the cities along railway lines or close to the mining industries where work was available.

-Life in the Little Italies for individuals and families was based on some basic elements.
-The membership of the Society of Mutual Support, copied from the town of origin, and their ties with the Catholic Church, which was lived in a particular way and was different to the ways of the American and Irish Catholics.
-The Italians consider important the sacramental celebrations and the processions of their patron saints whereas they often set aside the obligation of Sunday mass, the financial support of the local church, obedience and discipline towards the hierarchy.
-The difficulties with settling in with fellow American religious followers are overcome slowly through the undertaking of the Scalabrinians Congregation and the Sisters of St Frances Cabrini (who undertook what today would be called migrant pastoral care) and also the attempt to bring Italian priests and create national parishes.
+Life in the Little Italies for individuals and families was based on some fundamental elements: membership of the Society of Mutual Support, copied from the town of origin, and their ties with the Catholic Church, which was lived in a particular way different from the habits of American and Irish Catholics.
+The Italians considered important the sacramental celebrations and the processions of their patron saints, whereas they often set aside the obligation of Sunday mass, the financial support of the local church, and obedience and discipline towards the hierarchy.
+The difficulties of settling in with fellow American religious followers were overcome slowly through the undertaking of the Scalabrinians Congregation and the Sisters of St Frances Cabrini (who undertook what today would be called migrant pastoral care) and also the attempt to bring Italian priests and create national parishes.

 Dried Fruit Seller Little Italy 1920s